Skip to content

 Glenfiddich 12 vs glenlivet 12 yo single malt whisky comparison

-Welcome back to another exciting instalment in my whisky comparison series.
-Last time, we delved into the world of Double Oaked bourbons, and this week, we’re diving into the heart of Speyside with two iconic 12 yo single malt whiskies.
+Welcome back to another instalment of my whisky comparison series.
+Last time, we explored the world of double-oaked bourbons.
+This week, we’re heading to the heart of Speyside to compare two of the most recognisable and best-selling single malts on the planet: Glenfiddich 12 vs Glenlivet 12 year old whisky.

 The Glenfiddich 12 yo single malt whiskywith glass